w3c/Guide/council/council-steps.md

 1. If the chair is found:
   *   The Council Team contact announce with Comm the composition of the Council to the AC
   *   The Council Team contact announce to the Council that the Council started
-  *   The Council Team contact update the FO Dashboard to indicate that the Council started
+  *   The Council Team contact update the FO Dashboard to indicate that the Council started and the date
+  *   The Council Team contact adds to the FO Dashboard the 45 days dealine for this Council
 1. The Council chair\[s\] (and Council Team contact) may start an [Extraordinary Delegation](https://www.w3.org/policies/process/#council-delegation) WBS
 1. The Council takes a decision
 1. The Council writes a report